Best Dog Grooming Clippers for Home Use

 9. Best for a long coat: Wahl Professional Animal Bravura Pet Cordless Kit

 This cordless pet clipper kit can compete with many corded dog clippers out there when it comes to power.
 Featuring a silent but powerful motor that can go up to 5,500 RPMs, Wahl Bravura is ideal for light body clipping, and it can even tackle matted coats.
 The kit includes 6 plastic attachment guide combs that give the 5-in-1 adjustable blade even more customizability and versatility.
 One charge will give you a 90-minute cordless run time.

-Not only that this cordless dog clipper gives you up to 5 hours of run time, but you’ll also know if the battery is running out because of the nifty LED display that helps you keep track of the “juice” levels.
+Not only that this cordless dog clipper gives you up to 180 minutes of run time, but you’ll also know if the battery is running out because of the nifty LED display that helps you keep track of the “juice” levels.
 The sharp and precise titanium alloy blade and ceramic moving blades are powered by a powerful yet quiet motor, which ensures a perfect performance on a variety of different coat types.
-And with 3 cutting speeds and 4 guide combs, you’ll have more than enough options to ensure your pet gets the tailored grooming experience he deserves.
+And with 5 levels of blade distance and 10 guide combs, you’ll have more than enough options to ensure your pet gets the tailored grooming experience he deserves.

 Which dogs need to have their coat clipped?